 The recent boom in Mobile’s construction development has led to a sharp increase in opportunities for construction professionals to lend a hand in a number of new projects.
-In part one of this two-part series, our Mobile, Alabama contractor attorneys examined four of Mobile’s latest construction projects including the Walmart Distribution Center, a Publix shopping center, an Amazon “Sortation” Center, and APM Terminals.
+In part one of this two-part series, our contractor attorneys examined four of Mobile’s latest construction projects including the Walmart Distribution Center, a Publix shopping center, an Amazon “Sortation” Center, and APM Terminals.

 In part two, we will catch up with more of Mobile’s latest construction projects including the city’s new federal courthouse, renovations on St. Louis St. and Broad St., an Emergency Operations Center, and more.